MaterializeInc/materialize/doc/developer/design/20230512_mir_cost_model.md

 Traditional databases track cardinality data and statistics about various columns.
 We will be interested in other statistics, too.
 Some possible examples:

 - How frequently does data arrive?
+- What are the key uniqueness and foreign key constraints?
 - Is the given input physically monotonic or append-only?
 (I.e., there are no retractions.)
 - At what rate do we expect new data to arrive?
 - Some kind of locality property?